 Head to our Simba mattress discount codes and deals page for a closer look at the kind of offers to expect from Simba, and check our widget below for the best current prices.

 Simba Hybrid Pro review: what did other people think?

 Mattress comfort is extremely personal, so it helps to get opinions from varied sources.
 Simba's mattresses have been popular for some time, which means there's lots of information about the long-term quality of the products, and the customer service.
-Simba's reviews are overwhelmingly positive, reaching 4.5 stars on TrustPilot.
+As a brand overall, Simba's reviews are overwhelmingly positive, reaching 4.4 stars over ~35k reviews on TrustPilot.
 Reviews praise the comfort of products, as well as the communication and timely deliveries.

 Of the negative reviews, some note that they were still too hot using it, while some others had issues with the shape, usually after at least a year.
 However, most of those people seem to have had no problems taking advantage of Simba's return policy and still note great service, while many people who had issues after more time seem to have been able to gain a replacement under the 10-year guarantee without problem.

 There are also a handful of reviews that say it's a little soft if you lie on your back, that it lacks a bit of stability and that it sleeps slightly warm.
 I didn't have any of these issues, but if you're concerned, the Simba Hybrid Luxe is both firmer and has features in place to promote better airflow.